oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # JWS JSON Serialization {#json_serialization}

-This section describes an alternative format for SD-JWT using the JWS JSON Serialization from [@!RFC7515].
+This section describes an alternative format for SD-JWTs and SD-JWT+KBs using the JWS JSON Serialization from [@!RFC7515].
 Supporting this format is OPTIONAL.

 ## New Unprotected Header Parameters {#json_serialization_unprotected_headers}

-For both the General and Flattened JSON Serialization, the SD-JWT is represented as a JSON object according to Section 7.2 of [@!RFC7515].
+For both the General and Flattened JSON Serialization, the SD-JWT or SD-JWT+KB is represented as a JSON object according to Section 7.2 of [@!RFC7515].
 The following new unprotected header parameters are defined:

  * `disclosures`: An array of strings where each element is an individual Disclosure as described in (#creating_disclosures).
- * `kb_jwt`: A Key Binding JWT as described in (#kb-jwt).
+ * `kb_jwt`: Present only in an SD-JWT+KB, the Key Binding JWT as described in (#kb-jwt).

-If a Key Binding JWT is present, the digest in the `sd_hash` claim MUST be taken over a string built as described in (#integrity-protection-of-the-presentation).
+In an SD-JWT+KB, `kb_jwt` MUST be present when using the JWS JSON Serialization, and the digest in the `sd_hash` claim MUST be taken over the SD-JWT as described in (#integrity-protection-of-the-presentation).
+This means that even when using the JWS JSON Serialization, the representation as a regular SD-JWT MUST be created temporarily to calculate the digest.
+In detail, the SD-JWT part is built by concatenating the protected header, the payload, and the signature of the JWS JSON serialized SD-JWT using a `.` character as a separator, and using the Disclosures from the `disclosures` member of the unprotected header.

-The "Issuer-signed JWT" part is built by concatenating the protected header, the payload, and the signature of the JWS JSON serialized SD-JWT using a `.` character as a separator, and using the Disclosures from the `disclosures` member of the unprotected header.
-In case of multiple signatures, only the first one is used for the Disclosures and Key Binding JWT.
+Unprotected headers other than `disclosures` are not covered by the digest, and therefore, as usual, are not protected against tampering.

 ## Flattened JSON Serialization